bytebase/bytebase.com/content/docs/tutorials/database-change-management-with-jira.md

 1. Create a Jira project.
    ![jira-details](/content/docs/tutorials/database-change-management-with-jira/jira-details.webp)

-1. The default issue fields `Summary`,`Description` are not enough for us to track the database changes, so we need to have a new issue type `database changes` and customize the fields accordingly.
+1. The default issue fields `Summary`,`Description` are not enough for us to track the database changes, so we need to have a new issue type `Database Change` and customize the fields accordingly.

-1. Here's the screenshot of the customized type `Database Changes`.
+1. Here's the screenshot of the customized type `Database Change`.
 We added three additional fields:

    - Database
    - SQL